 - 1. The Provider shall comply with Cost Principals, HRS Chapter 103F, Purchases of Health and Human Services (see Attachment G) in the development of its budget and the expending of the contract funding. - 2.
 Unless otherwise proposed and agreed between the Provider and the DHS, the pricing structure for these services is described below.
 The pricing structure may be revised by mutual written agreement throughout the contract term. - 3.
-Compensation shall be made in accordance with the Provider's approved "Budget." - 4.
+Compensation shall be made in accordance with the Provider's approved "budget." - 4.
 Compensation shall be made in advance and in disbursements.
 HPO reserves the right to request supporting documents including but not limited to receipts and invoices for any or all payment request, at any time. - 5.
-Base Cost where the State pays the Provider a base amount (up to 85% of the maximum annual contract amount) for personnel, operating, and administrative costs. - 6.
-Performance Measures and Outcomes rate where the State pays the Provider up to 15% of the contract amount when program outcomes are met.
-The State and the Provider agree on the number of units of service to be delivered for the stated contract amount as specified in the Providers Work Plan.
-The Performance Measures and Outcomes Form will assist Provider and the State to calculate payment.
-Each of the five (5) performance measures and outcomes will be assigned .75% per quarter. - 7.
-Once contracted, awardees of this funding opportunity shall be provided with program-specific Compensation and Payment Schedules and PMO Forms with weighted outcomes. - 8.
 The Provider shall budget no more than 15% of the contract total for administrative expenses.
 An amount equal to 5% total shall be withheld as the final payment, subject to timely submittal and approval of the Provider's satisfactory performance, submittal of all reports, and a valid vendor compliance certificate. - a.
 The Provider shall provide a clear and separate written budget for the administrative costs, not to exceed 15% of the total funding amount, and justify the administration costs.
 If the Provider has a federally-approved indirect rate, the Provider shall provide the approval letter and the general categories used to determine the federal rate.
 The Provider must submit an administrative cost budget and justify the cost despite the Provider's approval for the federal rate.
-The Provider may use the general categories from the federal rate but the Provider's indirect costs for this contract must not exceed 15%.
+The Provider may use the general categories from the federal rate but the Provider's indirect costs for this contract must not exceed 15%. - b.

-- b.
 The Provider shall submit the administrative costs budget using the budget forms listed in Section 3.5, A. All budget forms, instructions, and samples are located in Section 5 off this RFP (see Attachment E).
-The administrative costs budget, federally-approved indirect rate approval letter, and general categories used to determine the federal rate shall be attached to the Application. - c.
+The administrative costs budget, federally-approved indirect rate approval letter, and general categories used to determine the federal rate shall be attached to the Application.

+c.
 Administrative cost in any or all revised or supplemental contracts shall not exceed the total percentage specified in the proposed budget.